-If it is important for the future parents to have a biological relationship with their child, there are several options to decide who will contribute the sperm and therefore their genetic material.
+If it is important for future parents to have a biological relationship with their child, there are several options to decide who will contribute the sperm and therefore their genetic material.
 Each of the possibilities is detailed below:

 When both members of a gay couple want to have a biological child of their own, there is the option of having a child from each of them.
-To do this, it is necessary that the surrogate agrees to have two embryos transferred which, as we have already said, means a high probability of a multiple pregnancy.
+To do this, the surrogate must agree to have two embryos transferred which, as we have already said, means a high probability of multiple pregnancy.

-It is important for prospective parents to keep in mind that by transferring two embryos, the surrogate mother will not always get pregnant with two babies.
+Prospective parents need to keep in mind that by transferring two embryos, the surrogate mother will not always get pregnant with two babies.
 It is possible that only one embryo implants, so the pregnancy would be unique, although it may also happen that no embryo implants and a new transfer has to be made.
 It would also be possible, although much less frequent, for one of the embryos to split in two to give rise to identical twins, so a triple pregnancy could occur.

-To achieve pregnancy in this situation, half of the donor's eggs would be fertilized with the sperm from one and half with the sperm from the other.
+To achieve pregnancy in this situation, half of the donor's eggs would be fertilized with the sperm from one and a half with the sperm from the other.
 Thus, if the embryos generated are of good quality, two embryos could be transferred to the surrogate, one from each parent.

 The important thing is that both partners agree and decide which option is the most suitable for their needs and with which they are most comfortable.